tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 ------------------

 ## Cookies
-* Test that the browser's 'no 3rd-party cookies' option is enabled after install
-* Test that the browser's 'no 3rd-party cookies' can be disabled
 * Test that no cookies are accepted from ALLOWed requests:
   - Go to cookie options in Chrome:Settings and check that "Block third-party cookies" is marked as controlled by AdNauseam.
 Then click the disable button.
   - Make sure the `netLogging` flag in core.js is set to true to view log info in the console